Thesis Submission and Examination

 Students submitting in either of these formats are required to include the following 2 forms at the end of each chapter which contains a publication.

-UNE recommends that HDR candidates who are seeking the services of an editor refer to the NSW Society of Editors.
-This way students can be sure of getting expert assistance from trained professionals.
+UNE recommends that HDR candidates who are seeking the services of an editor obtain services through the Institute of Professional Editors (IPEd) or The NSW Society of Editors.
+This way candidates can be sure of getting expert assistance from trained professionals.
 UNE also recommends that HDR candidates refer to the Theses Editing Guidelines from the Institute of Professional Editors so that they are aware of what editing entails.

 The School must provide the Recommendation of Examiners to Research Services no later than 4 weeks prior to the student submitting.
 Failure to receive this form prior to submission will result in delays in the examination process.